Pratham16112002/Markdown-notes/Personal Home/Vocab.md

 Wisdom : quality of being wise.
-Connotation: something good or something bad. advocate : a person who supports a particular  cause or policy. aggrandise : increase the power , status.
+Connotation: something good or something bad. advocate : a person who supports a particular  cause or policy. aggrandize : increase the power , status.
-Alacrity: brisk and cheerful readiness, do something eagerly.
+Alacrity: speed, do something eagerly.
 Ambivalent : having mixed feelings or contradictory ideas about something or someone.
 ameliorate: making something better. amenable : open and responsive to suggestions.